Mariota throws 3 first-half TD passes, Titans drop Falcons

+ATLANTA (AP) — Marcus Mariota and the Tennessee Titans enjoyed a surge in confidence after returning to .500 and a share of the AFC South lead.

+For Matt Ryan and the Atlanta Falcons, there is only frustration and despair at the bottom of the NFC South.

-ATLANTA (AP) — Marcus Mariota threw three first-half touchdown passes, two to A.J.
-Brown, and the Tennessee Titans defense had three fourth-down stops to beat the Atlanta Falcons 24-10 on Sunday.
+Mariota threw three first-half touchdown passes, two to A.J.
+Brown, and the Titans defense had three fourth-down stops to beat the Falcons 24-10 on Sunday.

 Tennessee (2-2) used Mariota’s big first half and strong defense to snap a two-game losing streak.

-Derrick Henry, who ran for 100 yards, helped the Titans dominate the clock and hold the Falcons to only a field goal in the second half.
+“If we can continue to get better and ascend, we’ll like where we are at the end of the year,” Mariota said after completing 18 of 27 passes for 227 yards.
+He still has not thrown an interception this season.

 Ito Smith’s 1-yard touchdown run in the first quarter pulled the Falcons (1-3) even at 7-7.
 Tennessee outscored Atlanta 17-0 the remainder of the half, and the Falcons heard boos as they left the field.

+“It is a tough loss, and we’re as disappointed as our fans are,” Quinn said.

+“You better believe we’re going to look at everything.
+When you’re sitting at 1-3, you want to make sure you’re finding the answers.”

-Matt Ryan passed for 397 yards, but the Falcons were stopped on three fourth-down plays.
-Julio Jones had only four catches for 52 yards.
+The Falcons were stopped on three fourth-down plays.

 Devonta Freeman, who was held to 28 yards on 12 carries, was stopped by Jurrell Casey on a fourth-and-1 run in the second quarter.
 Ryan was sacked on two fourth-down plays in the second half.

+“Those are like turnovers, especially when they’re behind,” said Titans coach Mike Vrabel.
+“They were going to be going for it and they were aggressive.
+I thought our guys responded really well.”

-Mariota has not thrown an interception this season, but he faced growing criticism after managing only one touchdown pass in two straight losses.
+Mariota faced growing criticism after managing only one touchdown pass in two straight losses.

 Mariota enjoyed a resurgence against the Falcons.
 He connected with Brown for a 55-yard touchdown pass on Tennessee’s second possession.
 Brown beat Desmond Trufant and then outran Kemal Ishmael and Deion Jones.